Texas Rodeo Hall of Fame

 The Texas Rodeo Hall of Fame is a hall of fame in Pecos, Texas, dedicated to the sport of rodeo.

 History

-In 2004, the Texas Rodeo Hall of Fame held its first induction.
-They used the courtyard of the West of the Pecos Museum.
-The hall of fame has inducted individuals from all of the rodeo events and from the categories used in the ProRodeo Hall of Fame, and others.
+The Texas Rodeo Hall of Fame was incorporated on December 21, 1999.
+The founder, John T. Rediger, was the TRHoF's first president.
+In 2004, the Texas Rodeo Hall of Fame held its first induction in a back room of the West of the Pecos Museum.
+The Hall of Fame has inducted individuals from all of the rodeo events and from the categories used in the ProRodeo Hall of Fame, and others.
+In 2019, located in the Baggage Area of the Old T&P Depot, the Texas Rodeo Hall of Fame was opened to the public.

 Present day

-The hall of fame inducts individuals from the West of the Pecos rodeo as well as the entire country.
-The hall of fame is located in the Old T&P Train Depot at 100 East Dot Stafford Street.
-There are exhibits from the hall of fame in the museum.
-The hall of fame can be visited in the museum during its operating hours.
+The Texas Rodeo Hall of Fame inducts individuals that have competed in the West of the Pecos rodeo and gone on to make a name for themselves in the rodeo world.
+The TRHoF is located in the Old T&P Train Depot at 100 East Dot Stafford Street.
+Located in the same building as the Pecos Chamber of Commerce, the Hall of Fame's hours are Tuesday-Saturday from 10am-4pm.
+The Texas Rodeo Hall of Fame is a 501(c)3 entity.